Live presentation: Top 10 Ways to Launch a Successful Mobile Project

 AndroidManifest.xml for Android and

-Additionally, Capacitor does not “run on device” or emulate through the command line.
-Instead, such operations occur through the platform-specific IDE, which provides a faster, more typical experience that follows the standards of app development for that platform.
-For example, running iOS apps from the command line is not officially supported by Apple anyway, so Xcode is preferred.
+Additionally, Capacitor does not offer a way to build native apps on the command line.
+Platform-specific tooling (or in the IDE) should be used instead, which provides a faster, more typical experience that follows the standards of app development for that platform.

-While these changes may be concerning to long-time Cordova users, there are worthwhile benefits:
+While these differences may be concerning to long-time Cordova users, there are worthwhile benefits:

 config.xmlis error prone and a constant moving target.
 Becoming more comfortable with platform-specific tooling makes troubleshooting issues that much easier.

 Capacitor manages plugins in a different way than Cordova.
 First, Capacitor does not copy plugin source code to your app before building.
-Instead, all plugins are built as Frameworks (on iOS) and Libraries (on Android) and installed using the leading dependency management tool for each platform (CocoaPods and Gradle/Maven, respectively).
+Instead, all plugins are built as “frameworks” (on iOS) and “libraries” (on Android) and installed using the leading dependency management tool for each platform (CocoaPods and Gradle, respectively).
 Additionally, Capacitor does not modify native source code, so any necessary native project settings must be added manually (for example, permissions in

 AndroidManifest.xml).
 We think this approach is less error-prone and makes it easier for developers to find help in the community for each specific platform.